AnyPortal/AnyPortal/README.md

   - you can use anyportal with tun disabled on Android, and use external tools to redirect traffic to a socks port, just like on desktop
 - android api 29+ does not allow running binary directly
   - you can run custom cores (any version of v2ray, xray) with apk compiled with api target 28
-  - playsotore always requires recent api targets, way over 28 now, so you can only use an embedded core with playstore apk
+  - play store always requires recent api targets, way over 28 now, so you can only use an embedded core with playstore apk

 ## License